 Michael Schumacher crashed after trying to catch the Hill who overtook him at the start and who led the race.
 Diniz’s gearbox broke down already in the fifth lap while Berger’s Benetton gearbox lasted only four laps longer.
 Brundle in Jordan crashed in lap 31 after which only 11 drivers remained in the race.

 Panis overtook Irvine on dry tyres in slowest corner on the track while Hill led ahead of Alesi until the lap 40 when his Renault V10 engine expired.

 Alesi led the next 20 laps until he retired with suspension problems while in the same lap Badoer alspo retired after collision with Villeneuve.
 There were only seven drivers left in the race.

 Panis then led the race in front of Coulthard in McLaren, Herbert in Sauber, Salo in Tyrrell, Hakkinen in McLaren, Frentzen in Jordan, and Irvine in Ferrari.

 Irvine spun in Mirabeau corner, and when he wanted to return, Salo struck him.
 Both riders retrired, as did Hakkinen, who could not avoid them on the narrow streets of Monte Carlo.

-The race was finished after two hours and Panis celebrated 4,828 seconds ahead of Coulthard, 37,503 seconds ahead of Herbert and the whole lap ahead of Frentzen.
+The race was finished after two hours and Panis celebrated 4.828 seconds ahead of Coulthard, 37.503 seconds ahead of Herbert and a whole lap ahead of Frentzen.